arangodb/arangodb/README.md

 # ArangoDB

-We recently started a new open source project – a nosql database called ArangoDB which became ArangoDB in May 2012.
+We recently started a new open source project - a nosql database called AvocadoDB which became ArangoDB in May 2012.
 ArangoDB is currently pre-alpha.
 We want to have a version 1 ready by end of May 2012, a multi server version is planned for the third quarter of 2012.
 For details see the roadmap.